it is fair to call learning(most simply, a change in behavior as a result of experience) an adaptive experience— it copes or compensates for change

-(most new information is ASSIIMILATED, but “awakened from the lethargy of custom,” it may be ACCOMODATED: the basis of TRANSFORMATIVE learning)
+(most new information is ASSIMILATED, but “awakened from the lethargy of custom,” it may be ACCOMMODATED: the basis of TRANSFORMATIVE learning)

 Learning — changing behavior because of experience — is the crucial adaptive trait that enables life by reconciling organisms with their environments in the way that best meets their biological needs

 New models of the manner in which the stress response affects behavior includes the influence of subclinical stress – autonomic nervous system activity that can be evoked by any mismatch between internal models of the environment and the apparent external world –the mismatch evokes what has been termed cognitive dissonance.
 Jean Piaget, one of the founders of the modern understanding of child development regarded assimilation and accommodation as the central processes of the development of knowledge.
 The neurology of “error detection” is significant here. see A&O notes on cognitive dissonance.